-Firework Fright!
-Written by Administrator on October 16th, 2013 Posted in Cat news, Dog News, Pet News, Rabbit News, Uncategorized, Vets in Desborough, Vets in Harborough District, Vets in Kibworth, Vets in Rothwell
+What to do if your pet goes missing Written by Administrator on August 31st, 2014 Posted in Cat news, Dog News, Pet News, Rabbit News, Vets in Desborough, Vets in Harborough District, Vets in Kibworth, Vets in Rothwell

 Sadly on an almost daily basis we are contacted by a client or member of the public who has lost their animal.
 These are normally cats or dogs, but sometimes rabbits, ferrets or birds.

 What do you do if your pet goes missing?